cstemle/bustrackermitproject/README.md

 Simply press the button and watch it go to work!

 ## Future Roadmap
-The goal for the future is to continually work on the effects until I can achieve extremeley realistic results.
+The goal for the future is to continually work on the effects until I can achieve extremely realistic results.